-- Breath – Bad breath is not just a cosmetic or social problem (we all know dogs with bad breath can be less-than-pleasant company).
+Bad Breath is not just a cosmetic or social problem (we all know dogs with bad breath can be less-than-pleasant company).
 Bad breath can indicate a digestive problem or bad teeth, which could potentially lead to organ problems if left untreated.
 To find out more about combating bad breath, view Supercoat Dental Chews.

-- Oral hygiene – Teeth should be white with no excess tartar, which looks thick and brown.
+Teeth should be white with no excess tartar, which looks thick and brown.
 The gums should be pink or black, not red or swollen.
 To find out more about improving oral hygiene, view Supercoat Dental Chews.

 It is important to be aware of your dog’s health and happiness, so keep an eye on them and, if in doubt, consult a vet.
 Want to find out more?
 Why not watch our video on checking your dog's health.